SILVERTIP DESIGN

 Reduces handling overheads, haul distances and the dead-length ON RAILWAYS

-Simplifies stacking and reduces handling (two lifts instead of three) ON SHIPS
+Simplifies stacking and reduces handling (two lifts instead of three) ON SHIPS'ROAD HOG?' in a straight line

 24.75m of load in (28.58m + 40m) of road = 1 / 2.8 (SCM+Ecolink) 100%